dalibo/data2pg/doc/getDetailedResults.md

    * TOO_SHORT_NUMERIC: The target column is of type NUMERIC but the integer part is not large enough.
    * MONEY: The target column is of type MONEY, but the integer part does't fit the type limits.

-The *Corruption* messages reports the following cases:
+The **Corruption** messages reports the following cases:

    * TIME: The target column is of type DATE but needs to hold time components.
 It should be of type TIMESTAMP to not loose the time components.
    * NON_INTEGER: The target column is of type SMALLINT, INT or BIGINT, but needs to receive non integer values.
 The fractional parts will be lost.
    * TOO_SHORT_SCALE: The target column is of type NUMERIC or MONEY, but has a too short scale.
 Some fractional parts will be truncated.
+   * PRECISION_LOSS: The target column is of type REAL ou DOUBLE PRECISION, but the source content copy will lead to precision loss.

-The *Advice* messages reports the following cases:
+The **Advice** messages reports the following cases:

    * CONSIDER_NOT_NULL: The column does not contain any NULL value.
 It could perhaps be declared NOT NULL (if the data life cycle allows it).
    * CONSIDER_SHORTER_STRING: The column max size is greater than 10 and is more than twice as large as the largest content.
 It could perhaps be declared shorter.